Charles Fey: Career and invention

-Fey was born in Vöhringen, Kingdom of Bavaria.
+Fey was born in Vöhringen, Kingdom of Bavaria on September 9, 1862.
 His father Karl worked as a sexton at the Ulm Minster cathedral and had fifteen children with Charles' mother Maria.
 As a teenager, Fey worked for a farming tool manufacturer, gaining his first skills, which heavily influenced his career.

 In 1877, Charles Fey moved to France to work there, and spent some time in England too, before leaving for the United States at age twenty-three, where his uncle lived in New Jersey.

-Fey traveled all over the USA and settled in San Francisco, California where he started working at the Western Electric Works company in 1885.
+Fey traveled all over the United States and settled in San Francisco, California where he started working at the Western Electric Works company in 1885.
 Later he started his own company together with Theodore Holtz and Gustav Friedrich Wilhelm Schultze: this company worked with electrical equipment and telephones.

 In the 1880s, slot machines required an attendant to make a payout, usually tickets or tokens.
 Gustav Friedrich Wilhelm Schultze's "Horseshoe Slot Machine" of 1893 was the first machine to include an automatic payout mechanism.
 In 1895, Fey invented a modified version of the Horseshoe that paid out coins; this machine became incredibly popular.

 Fey opened a slot machine workshop in 1896 or 1897.

 In 1898, he designed the "Liberty Bell Slot Machine," the most famous slot machine of its day.
 When three bells aligned, it paid fifty cents.
 Fey installed and managed his machines in saloons throughout San Francisco.
 Because gambling was illegal in California, Fey could not patent his device, leading to many competitors.